Organizers expect higher turnout this year for 47th annual Frog Follies - NewsBreak

 Three hurt in Evansville shooting

 EVANSVILLE, Ind.
 (WFIE) - Three people were shot in Evansville early Monday morning.
+That came in just after midnight.
 Evansville police say two men were found shot on East Riverside Drive near Linwood Avenue.
-Then police say, a bit later, another person was found shot in the alley behind the address the of first shooting.
-We’re...
+They tell us both victims were alert and conscious.
+The victims told officers they were sitting...

 IN THIS ARTICLE